grafana/tempo/GOVERNANCE.md

 A maintainer or committer may resign by notifying the [team mailing list][team].
 A maintainer with no project activity for a year is considered to have resigned.
 Maintainers that wish to resign are encouraged to propose another team member to take over the project.

 A project may have multiple maintainers, as long as the responsibilities are clearly agreed upon between them.
 This includes coordinating who handles which issues and pull requests.

+### Emeritus Maintainers

+Emeritus maintainers are former maintainers who no longer work directly on Tempo on a regular basis.
+We respect their former contributions by giving them the Emeritus Maintainer title.
+This is honorary only and confers no responsibilities or rights regarding the Tempo project.

 ### Technical decisions